google/built_collection.dart/README.md

 efficiently and easily used with code that needs core SDK collections but does not mutate them.

+When you want to provide a collection that explicitly _throws_ when a mutation is attempted, use `BuiltList.asList`, `BuiltListMultimap.asMap`, `BuiltSet.asSet`, `BuiltSetMultimap.asMap` and `BuiltMap.asMap`.

 ## Features and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].